A Tear Down Rebuild – Is It Right for You?

 It is critical that you understand the intricacies of both options so you can make an informed decision—this is where the right advice can come in very handy.

 What Is the Ultimate Goal of Your Renovation?

-While a glossy brochure may tell you how much easier a knock-down rebuild is, the first thing you have to consider is the ultimate goal of your renovation.
+While a glossy brochure may tell you how much easier a tear down rebuild is, the first thing you have to consider is the ultimate goal of your renovation.
 For example, your goal may be more space, or perhaps increased functionality and flow through the floorplan.
 Once you have a clear idea of what you want to achieve you should now consider whether this can be done via changes to your current structure?

 A major home renovation is a big decision, affecting not only your immediate circumstances but also how your home will function well into the future.
 This is why we do a lot of work upfront to make sure your renovated home suits your current and future requirements.
 In the discovery process we dig deep into how you and your family currently use the spaces in your home, what you need/want/hope for, and what you anticipate your future needs will be as life goes on.
 With these bases covered we can ensure that we provide the right solution in terms of both value and the long-term liveability of the result.